-The Internal Audit Service undertakes a biennial Fraud Risk Assessment (FRA).
+The Internal Audit Service (IAS) undertakes a biennial Fraud Risk Assessment (last approved December 2024).
 This process, along with both national and local fraud intelligence received, acknowledges the risk of fraud throughout the Council and is an integral step towards how fraud risk is managed.
 Fraud risk areas are graded as part of this process.
-Recognising fraud in this manner ensures there is a comprehensive understanding and knowledge about where potential fraud and bribery /corruption is more likely to occur, including new and emerging fraud risks.
-This in turn directs the Council's overall Anti-Fraud and Corruption Strategy and further allows the Council to direct counter fraud resources accordingly.
-Consequently, the outcome of the FRA process informs the internal audit annual planning process.
+Recognising fraud in this manner ensures there is a comprehensive understanding and knowledge about where potential fraud and bribery/corruption is more likely to occur, including new and emerging fraud risks.
+This in turn directs the Council's overall Anti-Fraud and Corruption Strategy (last approved December 2024) and further allows the Council to direct counter fraud resources accordingly.
+Consequently, the outcome of the fraud risk assessment process informs the internal audit annual planning process.
+New (or changes to) legislation and regulations that may affect fraud risk are interpreted for any likely impact on the Council.